 Man inherited communication skills from their ancestors.
 But with the growth of civilization, some of the natural communication skills were lost and others had to be invented.
 Establishing communication throughout an empire required a network of relay stations, used by runners, mounted horses, carriages and ships.
 Fire, light, smoke, sound, carrier pigeons could traverse distances faster than humans.
 See our defense page.

-We want to thank the authors of these sites.
 Check also this PDF file from Gerard Holzmann: Data Communications: The First 2500 Years